 ENTP 556 – Finance 101: What Musicians Need to Know

 This course is designed for musicians who will soon be transitioning to the professional world and have a desire to better understand and control their finances.
 It will provide a systematic approach to learning essential finance skills and will promote habits for long-term financial health.
 Course topics will include financial planning, saving and credit, loan management, taxes, insurance, and retirement planning.
 Additionally, the course will address how to create and work within a budget for both personal and professional projects.
-(1 credit) Thorn
+(1 credit) Rosinski

 ENTP 557 – Music and the Media